bvbohnen/X3_Customizer/Documentation.md

    - Generates documentation for this project, as markdown supporting files README.md and Documentation.md.

 Setup:
-  * Transforms will operate on source files (eg. tships.txt) which need to be set up prior to running this tool.
-Source files can be extracted using X3 Editor 2 if needed.
-Source files may be provided after any other mods have been applied.
+  * Transforms will operate on source files (eg. tships.txt) which are either provided as loose files, or extracted automatically from the game's cat/dat files.

-  * Source files need to be located in a folder underneath the specified AP addon directory, and will have an internal folder structure matching that of the files in the normal addon directory.
-A special case is made for .obj files in the L folder above the addon directory; these should be placed in source_folder/L.
+  * Loose source files need to be located in a folder underneath the specified AP addon directory, and will have an internal folder structure matching that of the files in the normal addon or TC directory.
+Eg. <game path>/addon/<source_folder>/types/TShips.txt

   * The user must write a Python script which will specify paths and control the customizer by calling transforms.
 This script will be called by the customizer and run once.
 The quickest way to set this up would be to edit the example file.
 Included in the repository is User_Transforms_Mine, the author's personal set of transforms, which can be checked for futher examples of how to use most transforms available.

-  * Output files will be generated in the addon directory matching the folder structure in the source folder.
-Non-transformed files will generate output files.
-Files which do not have a name matching the requirement of any transform will be ignored and not copied.
+  * Output files will be generated generally in the addon directory, though some may be placed under the main game directory, based on where X3 looks for the files.
+Files in the source folder which do not have a name matching the requirement of any transform will be ignored and not copied.
 In some cases, files may be generated one directory up, in the presumed Terran Conflict folder.

   * Warning: Generated output will overwrite any existing files.